 Although technically it is three different streets, for the sake of simplicity, I will call it Areopagitou.
 This is a place for locals to come for a ‘volta', or leisurely walk, with Sunday being particularly popular.

 Early on a Saturday morning in February, the street was virtually empty of people.
 This meant that there were some great unhurried views of the Acropolis along the way!
+I think the Stanforth Skyelander looks great in front of the Acropolis!

-My next stop, was to look over the Kerameikos archaeological site.
-This is one of the lesser visited sites in Athens, as admittedly it doesn't look as spectacular as the Acropolis or the Agora.
 Spending a little time and using a little more imagination though is rewarding in that it helps to build up a picture of what the city of Athens must have looked back in its glory days.

 Technopolis – There's a bike hire scheme there!

 It's always nice to be pleasantly surprised, and so I was when I stopped by Technopolis.
 This re-purposed gasworks is now an industrial museum, function centre and home to the central Athens bike share scheme.
-Yes, you heard it right, Athens has a bike share scheme!

 Now, there are probably many reasons that people don't know much about the Athens bike share scheme, with the main one being no-one knows it's actually there!